 Allow students to sit on the floor, at special tables, under desks, etc., to make partner reading times even more enjoyable.
 The idea is that text is being shared aloud so fluency practice is at work.

-Reading Pals are a favorite activity of my 6th graders.
-Every other week my 6th graders meet their first grade reading buddies in the cafeteria in order to share stories.
-My 6th graders bring two books to read aloud, and their first grade buddies would bring their own book bags/boxes to share stories from.
+Reading Buddies became a favorite activity for my 6th graders.
+Every other week, my 6th graders met their first grade reading buddies in the cafeteria in order to share stories.
+My 6th graders would bring two books to read aloud, and their first grade buddies would bring their own book bags/boxes to share stories from.
 The 30-minute time slot flies.
 Not only are all students reading or listening to reading, but they are positively engaged with one another.

 While we incorporate some additional story element work and activities, this is a time slot all 6th graders and 1st graders look forward to twice a month.
 In addition, there is so much to be said for the relationships being formed between older and younger learners.
-Reading Pals not only impact fluency, but also enhance the school environment encouraging our work together as a community of learners.
+Reading Pals not only improves fluency through practice, but it also creates an environment of teamwork and encouragement throughout our community of learners.

-Poetry is something my students come to 6th grade not enjoying.
-They have had exposure to poetry, but seem to want to avoid all aspects of the genre.
+Poetry is typically not something my 6th grade students looked forward to studying.
 One way we navigate poetry is through choral reading.
-Choral reading can be done with any text, but works especially well with poems.
+Choral reading can be done with any text, but it works especially well with poems.
 Choral reading is reading a text in unison as a whole group.
 When we choral read, strong readers and less confident readers blend in together as we navigate unfamiliar text.
-I find that it helps my students to build fluency, confidence, and motivation to tackle text independently.
+I find that it helps my students build fluency, confidence, and motivation to tackle text independently.

 We read together because it makes us stronger and more confident when we navigate text on our own.

 This may seem silly, but friendly competition really gets my students inspired and motivated.
-With Speed Spelling, we tackle studying spelling words and fluency all in one when students speed read through their word list.
+With Speed Spelling, we tackle studying spelling words and fluency all at once when students speed read through their word list.

 Because my students have twenty spelling words each week and little studying takes place outside of the classroom, this is a fun way to get eyes on the words.
-Partner students, have the person on the right go first, start a timer and give students 10-20 seconds to read through their list as quickly as possible.
-The partner that reads through the list most accurately, and the quickest, wins.
+Partner students, have the person on the right go first, start a timer, and give students 10-20 seconds to read through their list as quickly as possible.
+The partner that reads through the list most accurately and quickest wins.
 They don’t have to win anything other than a high five, but they are reviewing their words and reading aloud quickly.
 WIN!
 WIN!